99969/HttpCanary/app_ug_en.md

 Some apps will verify the Certificate's signature, if it not match the server's, the app will refuse the connection.
 In this condition, HttpCanary is unable to capture the packets.
 And there is no way to get around it.

 ## 2. HTTP/HTTPS Injection
 HttpCanary provides two different modes for the injection.
-There are static mode and dynamic mode.
-You can long press an item to choose an injection mode.
+They are static mode and dynamic mode.
+You can long press on the record to choose an injection mode.

 ![](https://github.com/MegatronKing/HttpCanary/blob/master/assets/screenshot_en_01.png)

 ### 2.1 Static Mode
 Static mode supports the full injection of the HTTP/HTTPS packets, includes query parameters, request headers, request body, response status line, response headers and response body.
 If you configured a static mode injection, the injector will be stored for next usage.
 And you can manage them in Settings -> Mod Manager.
-In the mod manager, you can disable, enable or delete a injector.
+In mod manager, you can disable, enable or delete an injector.

 ![](https://github.com/MegatronKing/HttpCanary/blob/master/assets/screenshot_en_02.png)

 ### 2.2 Dynamic Mode
-Compare to static mode, the dynamic mode not supports the injection of request body and response body, due to the app is difficult to handle big data bodies on mobile, but we are considering to support the tiny bodies later.
+Compare to static mode, the dynamic mode doesn't support the injection of request body and response body.
+This is due to the difficulty of handling big data bodies on mobile apps.
+We are considering to support tiny bodies later.
 You can use the dynamic mode when the capture service is running.
 And remember that you should handle the data before timeout.

 ## 3. Content Preview
-HttpCanary supports preview many of mime types, such as json.
+HttpCanary supports to preview many of mime types, such as json.

 ![](https://github.com/MegatronKing/HttpCanary/blob/master/assets/screenshot_en_04.png)

-The following is the support detail list and we will update it continually.
+The following list contains the supported mime types and we will keep updating it.

 | Mime Type | Preview |
 | --- | --- |